Jearny58/Jearny58.github.io/_posts/2019-08-05-capstone-chronicles-aug-5-2019.md

 However, there is still a lot of room for improvement.
 Firstly, the `recall` score is pretty low,  indicating a model that is perhaps a little too picky.
 The `precision` score is relatively high (although it too could be higher) meaning for the most part, the images it thinks contain cardiomegaly, do really have cardiomegaly.
 Yet, it misses a lot of other actual cases of cardiomegaly because it's so picky.

 ![confusion_matrix](/img/confuse_matrix_2.png)

+As a visual representation of this relationship lets take a look at a confusion matrix from the fourth round of training.
+The reason for taking confusion matrix from the fourth round as opposed to the fifth is because the model actually achieved a `recall` score in the mid-0.50's, slightly higher than that in the fifth.
+If you take a look at the bottom left corner, we find 30 false negative cases.
+This is nearly 13% of the validation data set and is cause for serious concern as these 30 observations represent cases where cardiomegaly was present but the model predicted that there was no cardiomegaly.
+In the context of the situation, a false negative is very bad; it means that a patient who is sick doesn't get the treatment they need.
+So for future iterations of this model, we would definitely need to figure out how to reduce the number of false negatives to ensure more cases of cardiomegaly are captured.

+__Closing Thoughts__

+Overall, this has been a very tough but rewarding project.
+While the model we produced here is not ready to be used in any type of medical context, it highlights the enormous potential for aritificial intelligence/deep learning within the healthcare space especially with continued research.

+This is just the first step in my deep learning journey and I'll be looking to continue to grow my body of knowledge related to the subject.
+In particular, I hope to continue to combine the technical with the medical and hopefully contribute to healthcare in such a way that helps people live healthier and happier lives.

+Thank you for taking the time to read this analysis and hope you got some valuable insights along the way.
+However, with that being said, it's time to get back to work!